renlabs-dev/prediction-swarm/README.md

 ## Prediction Swarm

-> The Prediction Swarm is the first major product built on top of the Torus network’s agent abstractions.
+> First swarm formed through Torus abstractions, over the problem space of finding the internet's prophets.
-Its core goal is simple but powerful: **predict who can predict the future.**
+The goal is simple but powerful: **predict who can predict the future.**

 Across social media and markets, thousands of predictions are made every day.
 Most fade into noise.
 The swarm turns this into structured memory:
 - Find predictions made on a given topic